DystopianProgrammer/emilena-api/README.md

-## Backend service layer for managing staff and clients rota
+# Backend service layer for managing staff and clients rota

-### Setup:
+## Setup:

 - Java 8
+- JPA/Hibernate
-- Maven
+- Maven v3.3
-- Dropwizard hibernate module
+- Dropwizard - modules [core, hibernate, auth]
 - Postgres SQL v9.5

 Database:

 - emilena

-Local Dev:

-Prod:
+## Security:

+There are 2 types of Roles

+1. ADMIN
+2. SYSTEM

+#####ADMIN

+1. Grants system wide access
+2. This includes adding, deleting staff members
+3. This includes adding, deleting clients
+4. This includes setting up new users of the system with both ADMIN and SYSTEM roles
+5. Access to updating appointments, and the calendar

+#####SYSTEM

+1. Grants read-only access
+2. This includes read-only access to client information
+3. This includes read-only access to appointments and the calendar